pallab17/React_Forms2/README.md

  and most importantly
-  event.preventDefault(); === default behaviour ke stop kora in case of forms the default behaviour at the end is to refresh the page which helps us not to refresh the page when the button element is clicked
+  event.preventDefault(); === default behaviour ke stop kora in case of forms the default behaviour at the end is to refresh the page which helps us not to refresh the page after the button element is clicked and the h1 is updated